 Dominique received her BA from Vermont College, an AAS in Legal Studies and an MLS in Library and Information Science in 2013.
 Before joining the Institute, she worked at several academic institutions in Boston.
 Dominique enjoys helping students with research and contributing to the development of information literacy and lifelong learning skills within an academic community.

 Location: B38 4th floor

 Lindsey provides research consultations, workshops, and online learning objects to students, faculty, and staff of the Institute.
 When not thinking about information literacy, usability best practices, or tool-based tutorials, she's thinking about birds.

 Lindsey earned a BA in English from the University of New Mexico (2002), an MFA in writing from Sarah Lawrence College (2005), and an MSLIS from Simmons University in 2007.

 Before being hired by the Institute in 2021, Lindsey served as reference librarian, online learning librarian, and all-in-one librarian at a handful of colleges and universities around Boston.

-All faculty, staff, and students at the Institute enjoy visiting privileges to Countway Library at the Harvard Medical School and while on-site can access the library's databases and subscriptions.
+All faculty, staff, and students at the Institute enjoy visiting privileges to Countway Library at Harvard Medical School and while on-site can access the library's databases and subscriptions.

-Anyone who is registered with the library as a Research Assistant to an Harvard Medical School faculty member may also enjoy access to online subscriptions from off-site.
-To register, you will need to fill out the Special Borrower Card Application and visit Countway to receive your ID card.
+Anyone who is registered with the library as a Research Assistant to Harvard Medical School faculty may access Countway's online subscriptions.
+Library Proxy Accounts.

-Considering utilizing your public library to study closer to home.
-Additionally, some libraries at other colleges and universities may be welcoming to guests.
-Check with the library you want to visit before going and ask if they have a visitor policy.
+Consider your public library to study closer to home.
+Some libraries at other colleges and universities may welcome guests.
+Check with the library you want to visit before going.
+Ask about their visitor policy.